Docstrings

 bdim_correction(op,X,Y,S,D; green_multiplier, kwargs...)

-Given a op and a (possibly innacurate) discretizations of its single and double-layer operators S and D (taking a vector of values on Y and returning a vector on of values on X), compute corrections δS and δD such that S + δS and D + δD are more accurate approximations of the underlying single- and double-layer integral operators.
+Given a op and a (possibly inaccurate) discretizations of its single and double-layer operators S and D (taking a vector of values on Y and returning a vector on of values on X), compute corrections δS and δD such that S + δS and D + δD are more accurate approximations of the underlying single- and double-layer integral operators.

 See [8] for more details on the method.